Facts Concerning the Late Arthur Jermyn and His Family: Plot

-Lovecraft then describes the contents of the stuffed goddess's coffin—the ape goddess has a golden locket around her neck with the Jermyn arms on it and bears a striking resemblance to Arthur Jermyn.
-It is clear that Wade's supposedly Portuguese wife was really the ape goddess, and all of his descendants were the product of their bestial union.
+Lovecraft then describes the contents of the stuffed goddess's coffin: the ape goddess has a golden locket around her neck with the Jermyn coat of arms on it and bears a striking resemblance to Arthur.
+It is clear that Wade's supposedly Portuguese wife was really the "ape-princess", and all of his descendants were the product of their bestial union.
 Arthur's remains are neither collected nor buried on account of this.
-The mummy is removed and burnt by the Royal Anthropological Institute.
+The mummy is removed and burnt by the Royal Anthropological Institute of Great Britain and Ireland and the locket thrown in a well.